SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Our Proposed Method: SDBA

 \subsection{Problem Definition}

-Research on backdoor attacks in FL has been actively progressing in the domain of image tasks \cite{chameleon, image_backdoor_attack1, image_backdoor_attack2, image_backdoor_attack3}.
-However, there is relatively less research in the context of NLP tasks, despite the growing importance of NLP in various applications such as chatbots \cite{chatbot}, translation \cite{machine_translation}, and sentiment analysis \cite{sentiment_anlysis}.
+Research on backdoor attacks in FL has been actively progressing in the domain of image tasks~\cite{chameleon, image_backdoor_attack1, image_backdoor_attack2, image_backdoor_attack3}.
+However, there is relatively limited research in the context of NLP tasks, despite the growing importance of NLP in various applications such as chatbots~\cite{chatbot}, machine translation~\cite{machine_translation}, sentiment analysis~\cite{sentiment_analysis}, and question answering~\cite{webquestions}.
 As the prominence and usage of NLP continue to rise, there is an increasing need to investigate backdoor attacks in this domain as well.
-Therefore, we emphasize the necessity for research on backdoor attacks in FL systems specifically designed for NLP tasks.\\ Currently, the prominent backdoor attack mechanisms in FL for NLP tasks are baseline \cite{howtobackdoor} and Neurotoxin \cite{neurotoxin}.
-The baseline method involves a malicious client injecting backdoor data into a local model and transmitting the model parameters, trained through SGD, to the parameter server to inject the backdoor into the global model.
+Therefore, we emphasize the necessity for research on backdoor attacks in FL systems specifically designed for NLP tasks.\\ Currently, the prominent backdoor attack mechanisms in FL for NLP tasks are the baseline \cite{howtobackdoor} and Neurotoxin \cite{neurotoxin}.
+The baseline method involves a malicious client injecting backdoor data into a local model and transmitting the trained model parameters to the parameter server to inject the backdoor into the global model.
 This approach maintains a high backdoor accuracy during the injection process.
 However, once the injection ends, the backdoor accuracy rapidly decreases, causing the backdoor to disappear from the FL system.
 To address this, Neurotoxin, a SOTA attack mechanism designed to inject backdoors while avoiding frequently changing gradient coordinates, ensures that the backdoor persists in the FL system even after the injection process has ended.
-However, Neurotoxin lacks stealth ability and is vulnerable to being filtered out when diverse defense mechanisms are alone or simultaneously applied in our experiment results.\\ Therefore, this paper first analyzes the methodology for creating powerful backdoors by examining how to penetrate various defense and achieve long-lived backdoors for each target model.
+However, Neurotoxin lacks stealth capability and is vulnerable to being filtered out when individual or combined defense mechanisms are applied, as demonstrated in our experimental results.\\ Therefore, this paper first analyzes the methodology for creating powerful backdoors by examining how to penetrate various defenses and achieve durable backdoors for each target model.
 We then formalize our proposed backdoor, SDBA, based on this analysis.